internetstandards/Internet.nl/documentation/Docker-deployment.md

   Public IPv4 address (eg: `192.0.2.1`)

   This is the address by which the website and Unbound DNS is accessible over IPv4 on public internet.
+And also the address used as source IP for all outgoing traffic.

   To determine the current IPv4 address you can use: `ip -4 addr show dev eth0` or `curl -4 ifconfig.io`.